desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   There are as many Signaling Domains as there are distinct NS targets.

-Signaling Zone
-: The zone which is authoritative for a given Signaling Domain.

 Signaling Name
 : The labels that are prefixed to a Signaling Domain in order to identify a Child zone's name (see (#signalingnames)).